 See also: Floorless Coasters

 In 2002, the first B&M Flying Coaster, Air, opened at Alton Towers, UK.
 Riders sit in specially designed seats that tip riders backwards 90° so they are facing the floor in a “flying Superman position”.
 The seats have large, comfortable restraints that secure riders legs and body.
 These coasters tend to have swooping drops and helices to create the illusion of flight.
-There are less than a dozen B&M Flying coasters in operation, half of which can be found in the USA.
+There are nearly a dozen B&M Flying coasters in operation, half of which can be found in the USA.

 See also: Flying Coasters